matterandvoid-space/subscriptions/README.md

 # EQL queries support

-Starting with version `2022.09.28` this library includes support creating subscriptions that will fulfill queries based on Fulcro components.
+Starting with version `2022.09.28` this library includes support for creating subscriptions that will fulfill queries based on Fulcro components.

 EQL is a specification for a query language that provides no semantics.
 In this way applications and libraries can use it by adding their